rsocket/rsocket/Protocol.md

 ## Terminology

 * __Frame__: A frame of data containing a request or a response.
 * __Transport__: Protocol used to carry ReactiveSockets protocol.
-Such as WebSockets, TCP, Aeron, etc. The transport is assumed to provide [reliable delivery](https://en.wikipedia.org/wiki/Reliability_(computer_networking)).
+One of WebSockets, TCP, or Aeron.
+The transport is assumed to provide [reliable delivery](https://en.wikipedia.org/wiki/Reliability_(computer_networking)).
 * __Stream__: Unit of operation (request/response, etc.).
 See [Design Principles](DesignPrinciples.md).
 * __Request__: A stream request.
 May be one of four types.
 As well as request for more items or cancellation of previous request.